newmatik/EsoCore/docs/hardware-requirements.md

 #### Integration Strategy

-- **Modular by design**: New sensor types (including partner‑specific or proprietary modules) can be introduced without any changes to the main edge device PCB or firmware architecture.
+- **Modular by design**: New sensor types (including partner‑specific or proprietary modules) can be introduced without any changes to the main edge device or firmware architecture.
 The RS‑485 protocol layer abstracts capabilities, so the platform scales by adding sensor modules rather than redesigning hardware.
 - **Hot‑plug and discovery**: Auto‑enumeration assigns addresses and registers sensor capabilities at runtime, enabling field upgrades and customer‑specific configurations.

 ### Sensor Bus Protocol Selection